bushra275/Voting-System---C-Programming/README.md

 # Voting-System---C-Programming
-This is a college project where i've created a online voting system using C-Programming.
+This is a college project where I've created an online voting system using C-Programming.